-Any changes must be notified to the employee within 1 month.
+Any changes to the initial details must be notified to the employee within 1 month.

-Springhouse Employment Law Solicitors can provide you with all your employment documents, expertly drafted, for a fixed fee.
+Springhouse Law can provide employers with all the employment documents they need, expertly drafted, for a fixed fee.
 Contact us now to see how we can help, or find out more.

 Published in… Updates:

 - ACAS Early Conciliation

 - Adoption appointments

 - Ante-natal care